mmai/poemaze/README.md

 ## Code structure

+Note: you should look at the  'gh-pages' branch if you are only interested by the the cycle.js app.

 * `src` javascript sources of the main app, a Cycle.js single page application for exploring the poem and its visualizations.
 * `www`  wordpress site
 * `www/wp-content/themes/arbre-integral/` custom theme where the Cycle.js single page application build is copied
 * `www/wp-content/plugins/arbre-integral/` custom plugin wich allows management of the poem contents and the generation of the final PDF documents.

-Poem contents are stored in the `www/arbreintegral.json` JSON file (see `www/arbreintegral.example.json` ).
+Poem contents are stored in the `www/arbreintegral.json` JSON file (`shakespeare.json` on the gh-pages branch).
+The file name is defined in the src/setting.xxx.js file.

 ## Wordpress integration